 The film opens with a whore getting her face cut by a customer.
-It happens in a town called Big Whiskey and its sheriff, the sadistic Little Bill Daggett (Gene Hackman), decides that it’s just a case of damaged property and lets the guilty cowboy and his friend leave town after taking care of the debt.
+It happens in a town called Big Whiskey and its sheriff, the sadistic Little Bill Daggett (Gene Hackman), decides that it’s just a case of damaged property and lets the guilty cowboy and his friend leave town after settling their debt.
 The outraged women at the whorehouse want the two men killed and let word out that they’re willing and able to pay anyone who’ll do it.
 A young, cocky but inexperienced gunfighter (Jaimz Woolvett) believes this could be a career-making hit and he enlists help from two veterans who need the money, Will Munny (Clint Eastwood) and Ned Logan (Morgan Freeman).

-But there are plenty of problems ahead; Little Bill is not about to let gunfighters run around all over his town and Will Munny is just a shadow of his former self.
+But there are plenty of problems ahead.
+Little Bill is not about to let gunfighters run around all over his town and Will Munny is just a shadow of his former self.
 After a few shots of whiskey he used to be able to kill men, women and children.
 Now he’s sober, has raised a family and become a pig farmer.
 Killing doesn’t come naturally to him anymore, but then it doesn’t really to anyone in this film and that’s one of the key messages.

 Honor, justice and death in the Old West

-It’s a rare thing, a script with so many fully fleshed out characters who do and say things we are unable to predict.
+It’s a rare thing, a western script with so many fully fleshed out characters who do and say things we are unable to predict.
 The writer, David Webb Peoples, keeps pondering themes like honor, justice and death in the Old West.
-Look at that scene where Will, Ned and the Kid have caught up with the innocent one of the cowboys; it doesn’t matter whether he’s guilty or not, he still has to die because there’s money and honor involved.
+For instance, look at that scene where Will, Ned and the Kid have caught up with the innocent one of the cowboys; it doesn’t matter whether he’s guilty or not, he still has to die because there’s money and honor involved.
 The process of killing him becomes painful and difficult.
 In this scene, Peoples looks into the soul of these three killers and exposes them completely.

 Unforgiven 1992-U.S. 127 min.
 Color.
 Widescreen.
 Produced and directed by Clint Eastwood.
 Screenplay: David Webb Peoples.
 Cinematography: Jack N. Green.
 Music: Lennie Niehaus.
 Editing: Joel Cox.
 Production Design: Henry Bumstead.
 Cast: Clint Eastwood (William Munny), Gene Hackman (Little Bill Daggett), Morgan Freeman (Ned Logan), Richard Harris, Jaimz Woolvett, Saul Rubinek… Frances Fisher.